How bonus depreciation can save your property management company money

 While both types of incentives allow you to take upfront deductions on the purchase price of equipment, bonus depreciation has fewer limitations.
 Most importantly, there is no limit to the annual profit of a business to qualify for bonus depreciation—as opposed to Section 179—so you can still claim a deduction and carry it forward, even if you’re recording a net loss for that year.

 The main benefit of Section 179 over bonus depreciation is that it offers greater flexibility.
 You can pick and choose which assets and how much of the cost of each asset you’d like to cover, saving the rest for future tax breaks.
-But keep in mind that the maximum deduction under Section 179 is $1,080,000 as of the 2022 tax year.
+But keep in mind that the maximum deduction under Section 179 is $1,220,000 as of the 2025 tax year, with a phase-out threshold beginning at $3,050,000 in equipment purchases.

 Neither option is a one-size-fits all solution, and you can actually combine bonus depreciation with Section 179.
-To do that you have to apply Section 179 selecting the assets and percentage of coverage you want.
-Any deduction amount over the Section 179 limit is then eligible to be received through bonus depreciation.
+Under the One Big Beautiful Bill Act (OBBBA), signed into law in May 2025, you can now maximize your tax benefits by first applying Section 179 to select assets and coverage amounts you want, then using the restored 100% bonus depreciation for any remaining eligible costs.
+Any deduction amount over the Section 179 limit is then eligible to be received through bonus depreciation, giving you powerful flexibility in managing your tax strategy.

 Electing Out of Bonus Depreciation